 You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
 The quality of your wallet begins the home buying process.
 Saving your money for a down payment is great, but if you lack a strong credit score to back it up, you could find yourself renting longer than you expected in Santa Barbara, California until your score improves.

 The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
 The score ranges from 300 to 850, with most people normally having a score of 650.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get credit extended to you via a mortgage loan.
 Some of the pieces in deciding your FICO score are:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-We're used to working with all tiers of credit scores.
+Improving your FICO is the first step in purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.